Sarulatha25/PRODIGY_WD_01/README.md

 ## Description

 This project is an HTML Responsive Travel Agency Landing Page.
+It have the humburger menu which consists of the home,about,services and contact.

 Languages used: HTML, CSS, JavaScript